Traxpay/issues-paxexam-abstract-suite/README.md

 AbstractClass executes a Test, and the 2 concrete classes return each a different string.

-Expected result: Two different strings in abstract class from two different concrete test classes.
+**Expected result**: Two different strings in abstract class from two different concrete test classes.

-Actual result: One of the concrete classes is executed twice, the other not executed at all, so the same message appears in both test executions.
+**Actual result**: One of the concrete classes is executed twice, the other not executed at all, so the same message appears in both test executions.

-##Workaround
+## Workaround
 An analysis of the bug and possible workaround can be found in TraxpayProbeRunner class (see fillChildren() method).

 To apply the workaround, replace all occurrences of:
 @RunWith(PaxExam.class)
 with:
 @RunWith(TraxpayPaxExam.class)